 Step 8: In the upper screen designing, the clear surface will appear as a thin line.
-A surface with debris will appear as a thicker line that is composed of dots and runs horizontally below the surface line.
+Similarly, a surface with debris will appear as a thicker line that has a composition of dots and runs horizontally below the surface line.

 Step 9: You can learn the fish icons that appear on the display screen.
-To determine the location of the fish you can look for the colors displayed.
+In addition, to determine the location of the fish you can look for the displaying of the color.
 Orange color indicates a fish that is directly below.
 Blue indicates a fish lies in the outer edge of the sonar.
 Above the fish icon, you can see the depth of the fish.

 Understanding the Humminbird Side Imaging

 If you wonder how to read Humminbird Fish Finders, you need to understand the side imaging beam casts tow slim beams.
 One on each side of the vessel, in a 180-degree beam that lies under it.
 This thin beam covers an area up to 240 feet on each side of your vessel from left to right of your boat location.
 You will be able to see the 450 feet sight of the water that you will be fishing which will benefit you in catching fishes.
 You can clearly see the objects under your boat and their position in relation to your boat.

 Furthermore, most of the Humminbird fish finder that has Side Imaging also has the feature of Dual-beam plus Sonar.
 Likewise, the sonar works in water whose depth is up to 1500 feet.
 Side imagining is only readable up to 200 feet in depth.
 You will have to work with the switch fire mode if you want to go beyond that depth.

 Reading Images Shown in Side Imaging Mode